 Safeguarding and Disclosure and Barring Service (DBS)/or enhance DBS checks

-We will be undertaking DBS checks for all adults who are aged 16 and over in the sponsor household.
-If your Ukrainian guests involve a child or a vulnerable adult, an enhanced DBS check will be undertaken on all members of the sponsor household who are aged 16 and over.
+We will be undertaking DBS checks for all adults who are aged 16 and over in the host household.
+If your Ukrainian guests involve a child or a vulnerable adult, an enhanced DBS check will be undertaken on all members of the host household who are aged 16 and over.

 More information about the checks can be found on the GOV.UK website and we will explain more about this in our emails to you.